panva/node-oidc-provider/docs/README.md

 [OIDC RP-Initiated Logout 1.0](https://openid.net/specs/openid-connect-rpinitiated-1_0-final.html)

+> [!IMPORTANT]
+> The following default helper implementations in this option are intended as starting points and SHOULD be customized by a deployment.
+> - `postLogoutSuccessSource`
+> - `logoutSource`

 Specifies whether RP-Initiated Logout capabilities shall be enabled.
 When enabled, the authorization server shall support logout requests initiated by relying parties, allowing clients to request termination of end-user sessions.